jfx/my-agile-product/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/0a885092-ee28-4c38-8905-b1b0192d027e/mini.png)](https://insight.sensiolabs.com/projects/0a885092-ee28-4c38-8905-b1b0192d027e)

-My Agile Product is an open source software to manage functional features of of a product by the description of scenarios.
+My Agile Product is an open source software to manage functional features of a product by the description of scenarios.
 My Agile Product shows for every release a factual status of the product by successful and failed tests passed for each baseline.